JayLau123/PerovskiteOrderingGCNNs/README.md

 ### If working on a HPC cluster

-A generalized example is provided here for running deep learning codes on HPC clusters (such as those in [UB CCR](https://www.buffalo.edu/ccr.html)) using containers (for Conda) and the Slurm job scheduler.
+An example is provided here for running deep learning codes on HPC clusters (such as those in [UB CCR](https://www.buffalo.edu/ccr.html)) using containers (for Conda) and the Slurm job scheduler.

 *To be added*